 By: Sharon Aron Baron

-According to the Sun Sentinel, the first three of twenty will be installed Tamarac soon.
+According to the Sun-Sentinel, the first three of twenty will be installed in Tamarac soon.
 All in the name of safety.

-Forget about all those jaywalkers getting hit by cars…this isn’t going to save them.
+Forget about all those jaywalkers getting hit by cars; red-light cameras will not save them.
 Nor is it going to improve the aesthetics of our city with their towering cameras hovering above our mildew-covered sidewalks where street vendors and panhandlers pose more of a traffic hazard than red-light runners.

-No, there is no doubt that people that deliberately run red lights are a safety hazard, but the citizens of Tamarac have yet to receive what these so-called statistics are which led to this enormous financial and contractual undertaking with American Traffic Solutions to install 20 red light cameras in our city.
+No, there is no doubt that people that deliberately run red lights are a safety hazard.
+Still, the citizens of Tamarac have yet to receive what these so-called statistics are, which led to this enormous financial and contractual undertaking with American Traffic Solutions to install 20 red light cameras in our city.

-In the meantime, while Tamarac gets the first of their red light cameras, many cities are trying to get rid of theirs.
+In the meantime, while Tamarac gets the first of its red-light cameras, other cities are trying to get rid of theirs.

-Although the conversation was heated at times, the most compelling speaker on the issue was Florida Highway Patrol Officer Paul Henry, who told commissioners there was no change in the number of crashes before the cameras were installed and after the cameras were installed within an 18-month period.
+Although the conversation was heated at times, the most compelling speaker on the issue was Florida Highway Patrol Officer Paul Henry, who told commissioners there was no change in the number of crashes before the cameras were installed and after the cameras were installed within 18 months.

-Sadly, our city commissioners bought the sales pitch from the Arizona based American Traffic Solutions, that many other cities have: That by getting red light cameras, they are reducing the number of crashes.
+Sadly, our city commissioners bought the sales pitch from the Arizona-based American Traffic Solutions that many other cities have: By getting red light cameras, they are reducing the number of crashes.

-Proponent of red light cameras, Vice Mayor Harry Dressler is even quoted in the Sun Sentinel saying, “Having the cameras promotes public safety,” he said.
+A proponent of red light cameras, Vice Mayor Harry Dressler is even quoted in the Sun-Sentinel saying, “Having the cameras promotes public safety,” he said.
 “It changes people’s behavior, and it reduces the number of crashes.”

-Red light cameras that were installed in Trenton, NJ were supposed to reduce the number of crashes as well, but according to the Star-Ledger, the city has actually seen an increase in collisions according to a new state report.
+Red-light cameras installed in Trenton, NJ, were supposed to reduce the number of crashes as well, but according to the Star-Ledger, the city has seen an increase in collisions, according to a new state report.

 A New Jersey Department of Transportation analysis of two dozen intersections that have had the cameras for at least a year found that accidents, particularly rear-end crashes, have increased, and the collisions are more costly.

-Rear-end collisions at the intersections were up by 20 percent, from 286 the year before the cameras were installed to 343 the year after, according to the report.
-Overall, accidents increased from 577 crashes the year before the cameras were installed to 582 the year after.
-The “crash severity cost” which takes into account vehicle and property damage, emergency response and medical care increased by nearly $1.2 million after the cameras were installed.
+According to the report, rear-end collisions at the intersections were up by 20 percent, from 286 the year before the cameras were installed to 343 the year after.
+Overall, accidents increased from 577 crashes before the cameras were installed to 582 the year after.
+The “crash severity cost,” which takes into account vehicle and property damage, emergency response, and medical care, increased by nearly $1.2 million after the cameras were installed.